jamesliangg/Hack-the-Valley-7-OnlyFriends/README.md

 - Utilizing different APIs to suggest movies, games, and events to do during the breaks
 - Add support for more universities
 - Potential addition of compatibility with personal events
-- Instructions for how to use program
-- Select semester for comparison

 ## University Support
 - Laurier